iopipe/iopipe-python/README.md

           IOPIPE_TOKEN: 'your token here'
 ```

-Here's an [example app](https://github.com/iopipe/iopipe-python/tree/master/acceptance/serverless-layers) using layers with Serverless.
+We also have an [example app](https://github.com/iopipe/iopipe-python/tree/master/acceptance/serverless-layers) using layers with Serverless.
 It also demonstrates how to use layers without a code change.

 ## Framework Integration